 “Project closeout is my favorite phase of construction,” said nobody, at any point, in the history of mankind.

 It’s the phase we’d rather not speak of, let alone think about, which is why it’s usually left for the last possible moment.
-General contractors must juggle subcontractor follow-up, file and folder organization, Excel sheet accuracy, and turnover package design and building, on top of a myriad of other non-closeout-related duties.
+General Contractors must juggle subcontractor follow-up, file and folder organization, Excel sheet accuracy, and turnover package design and building, on top of a myriad of other non-closeout-related duties.

 Of course, the GC's juggling act is further compounded with multiple projects concurrently in the pipeline.
 The more projects in progress, the more pressure there is on accuracy and organization.
 To call project closeout a nightmare wouldn’t do it justice, and we haven’t even taken into account the time constraints and profit margin percentage points riding on not only executing, but executing well.

 Looking at findings from Construction Financial Management Association and McKinsey & Company, a general contractor’s profit margin ranges between 1% and 5% per project before interest and taxes.
 It should go without saying that such a tight margin dictates microscopic room for error.

 By the end of this guide, our hope is that you’ll come away with a couple lessons learned while becoming newly equipped with a gameplan to take on closeout headfirst.
 Who knows, you might even downgrade it from “nightmare” to “slightly unpleasant dream.”

-, it’d be best to first unpack the
+Before we attack the how, it’d be best to first unpack the what and why.

 Project closeout is the final construction phase of the project lifecycle.
 It is the collecting of final project documents (sometimes referred to as project deliverables), assembling them into a package, and ultimately presenting that package to the client that requested the project be built.
 It is also defined as the length of time between substantial completion and the general contractor receiving final payment.

-An analysis of 39 projects by MSU found that the average length of project closeout was 284 days and final payment to internal project closeout was another 247 days for a whopping total average of 531 days.
+An analysis of 39 projects by MSU found that the average length of closeout was 284 days and final payment to internal closeout was another 247 days for a whopping total average of 531 days.
 They cite that while seemingly lengthy, these averages are comparable industry-wide for a similar project scope.

 Construction project delays are an industry-wide norm, which factors heavily into the length of time it takes for the GC's team to close.
 Overlong projects coat the runway of document collection and assembly in molasses.
 Inefficiencies and stoppages beget more paperwork; more paperwork begets a more complicated closeout.